COS Mountain Logo

 The Ford Family Foundation offers several scholarships specifically focused on graduating high school seniors, transfer students, parents - especially those parenting alone, adult learners over 25 and children of employees of Roseburg Forest Products Co.

-Scholarships include generous financial support for the entirety of one’s undergraduate degree as well as academic, personal, and professional mentoring and support.
-Most scholarships are need-based and focused on Oregon and Siskiyou County, Calif., requiring students to attend an institution in their home state.
-To find the program that is right for you and apply, visit https://www.tfff.org/scholarships/ or contact fordscholarships@tfff.org with questions.
+Scholarships include generous financial support for the entirety of one's undergraduate degree as well as academic, personal, and professional mentoring and support.
+Most scholarships are need-based and focused on Oregon and Siskiyou County, California, requiring students to attend an institution in their home state.
+To find the program that is right for you and apply, visit The Ford Family Founndation Scholarships web page or contact fordscholarships@tfff.org with questions.

 McConnell Scholars Programs